Lake Quassy Water Park

 Water and Beach

 Next to this waterpark, there is a small beach with cabanas, facing away from the water park and toward the water.
 Parents should be mindful of not sitting at the beach, while turning their backs to their children playing at the water park.
 If you have small children, it is best to stay at the water park location, instead of the beach, so you can be closer if any falls or accidents occur.
-If there is ever dark clouds and thunder, immediately leave the water park area and take shelter.
+If there are ever dark clouds and thunder, immediately leave the water park area and take shelter.
 Being up high on the water slides, on the playground, or in the water can be very dangerous because it can attract lightning without warning.

 If you or your child has been injured in the water park at Lake Quassy in Connecticut, or at another water park, contact an attorney to get more information on how to proceed with a personal injury case.